WUSTL-Biol4220/home/labs/lab_08.md

 prank -iterate= # number of repeated tries
 ```

-Construct a Unix command to measure the number of positions in the alignment.
-Construct another command to count the number of gaps in the alignment.
-What is the length of each alignment?
-How many gaps does each alignment contain?
+Using separate Unix commands that we previously learned in class, try to find the number of sequences (rows) and sites (columns) in the alignment.
+Construct another command to count the number of gaps (`-` characters) in the alignment.

 ---